yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 the length of `B`'s coordinates is 5.
 By subtracting 3 from 6, and then subtracting 3 from 5, and adding together both results, the total distance calculated between node `A` and node `B` is 5 hops.

+### Distance tie-break

+In some cases, multiple peers may result in the same metric distance for a given set of target coordinates.
+Therefore, the node **should** implement a tie-break algorithm in order to determine which of the "best" peers should be selected to receive the forwarded traffic.

+Although a tie-break algorithm is deliberately not defined here, an implementation **should** consider one or more of the following factors when deterministically selecting the best peer to forward to:

+1. The uptime of each peering
+1. The relative latency of each peering, based on which peerings deliver switch update messages from the root node first
+1. The average utilisation of each peering

+Alternatively, a non-deterministic approach **may** be used, e.g. by selecting from the candidate peers randomly, although doing so may have unintended negative side-effects on performance and is not recommended.

 ---